day8/re-frame/docs/MentalModelOmnibus.md

 ## What is the problem?

 First, we decided to build our SPA apps with ClojureScript, then we choose [Reagent], then we had a problem.
-It was August 2014.
+It was mid 2014.

 For all its considerable brilliance,  Reagent (+ React) delivers only the 'V' part of a traditional MVC framework.